-- Liaison with primary schools.
+- ➤ Liaison with primary schools.
 The SENDCO and Head of Year liaise with all feeder primary schools prior to transfer

 - Liaison with parents/carers

 - Testing of all Year 7 students on entry to Ecclesbourne Reading and Spelling

 - Use of CAT data.

 - Assessment during interventions.

-- > Whole school tracking and assessment
+- Whole school tracking and assessment

-- > Assessment at end of Year 9 for some students
+- Liaison with specialist and outside agencies